Estimate Time5 min

 You know how important it is to stay focused on your long-term goals, even when times get tough.
 But it's not enough to just know it.
 And while there are habits you can develop to remain resilient, staying strong in the face of market headwinds is more than just a matter of willpower or fortitude.
 To feel confident in staying the course when the headlines, your dipping account balance, and your emotions are trying to convince you otherwise, you need to feel secure in your ability to ride it out.

-A well-diversified portfolio and an appropriately sized emergency fund are a good start.
+A well-diversified portfolio and an appropriately sized emergency savings are a good start.
 But it's also important not to forget about a critical component that can really give you the sense of security that you need to survive a volatile market: predictable income.

 Developing a steady stream of income that doesn't come from market-based sources like income from bonds or stock dividends can provide a cushion that can help you tune out near-term volatility and avoid reactive or emotional decision making that could significantly hamper your ability to reach your long-term goals.